- The Bible is the Word of God.

 Jesus Christ, the only begotten Son of God, is the eternal Word made flesh, supernaturally conceived by the Holy Spirit and born of the Virgin Mary.
 He is perfect in nature, teaching and obedience.
 He is fully God and fully man.
 He is the only Savior for the sins of the world, having shed His blood in a vicarious death on Calvary’s cross.

-On the cross, He displayed the love of God and satisfied the wrath of God.
+On the cross, He displayed the love of God, atoned for sin, satisfied the wrath of God, and conquered over Satan.
 Having provided atonement for sinners, He rose bodily from the grave on the third day and ascended into Heaven to the right hand of God the Father 40 days later, where He now intercedes for His people and rules as Lord over all.
 He is the Head of His body, the church, and should be adored, loved, served and obeyed by all.

 THE PERSON AND WORK OF THE HOLY SPIRIT